Jenna Ellis: Private Practice

+Criticism of Trump

-Between late 2015 and early 2016, Ellis was a stern critic of Donald Trump's efforts to become the presidential nominee for the Republican Party.
-In February 2016, Ellis claimed that Trump was not a real Christian because he did not seek forgiveness or repentance.
-She was also a fierce critic of Trump's attacks on the media and of his wish to tighten libel laws; when sharing a Washington Post article accusing him of seeking to destroy American democracy, she claimed that Trump was incapable of handling criticism and that this rendered him "insanely dangerous to the fundamental American value [...] of freedom of speech".
-In a later radio interview, she made similar claims about how Trump's views on libel laws constituted "one of the greatest threats to our liberty" before going on to propose that the Republican Party set up a brokered convention to stop him from becoming the party's presidential nominee, something that she believed he "absolutely should not be".
+Between late 2015 and early 2016, Ellis was a critic of Donald Trump's efforts to become the presidential nominee for the Republican Party.
+In February 2016, Ellis said that Trump was not a real Christian because he did not seek forgiveness or repentance.
+She criticized Trump's attacks on the media and of his wish to tighten libel laws; when sharing a Washington Post article accusing him of seeking to destroy American democracy, she claimed that Trump was incapable of handling criticism and that this rendered him "insanely dangerous to the fundamental American value [...] of freedom of speech".
+In a later radio interview, she said that Trump's views on libel laws constituted "one of the greatest threats to our liberty" and proposed that the Republican Party set up a brokered convention to stop him from becoming the party's presidential nominee.

-Ellis criticized Trump's supporters, stating that their arguments in support of him were "ridiculously illogical, inconsistent, and blatantly stupid", and that they neither cared "about facts or logic" nor were they "seeking truth", before going on to indirectly brand them as "narcissists".
+Ellis criticized Trump's supporters' arguments in support of him (calling their arguments "ridiculously illogical, inconsistent, and blatantly stupid") and that they neither cared "about facts or logic" nor were they "seeking truth", before going on to indirectly brand them as "narcissists".
 When sharing a meme about how Hillary Clinton's supporters did not care about her being an "unethical, corrupt, lying, criminal dirtbag", Ellis stated that this was also true of the relationship between Trump and his supporters and that the same logic applied.